simonchu47/CarND-Traffic-Sign-Classifier-Project/README.md

 Comapred to the 95.0% accuracy on test data set, this result was considerably consistent.

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)
+#### 3. How certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.

 For the first image, the model is almost very sure that this is a Right-of-way at the next intersection sign (probability of 0.99), and the image does contain a Right-of-way at the next intersection sign.
 The top five soft max probabilities were shown as below.